DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <ul>
 <li>In the navbar the navlinks and the get in touch button weren't aligned.
 This was fixed by adding some padding-top to the links and by overriding this property for the get in touch button by using the pseudo class selector nav li:last-child.
 Source: Microsoft copilot, search query: "How not to apply a CSS rule to last child element?"</li>
+<li>The main heading in the recordings page wasn't the same size as the one in the concerts page, despite having set the same stle rule for it.
+This was fixed by changing the relationship #recordings>h1 (parent-child) to #recordings h1 (ancestor-descendant).</li>
 </ul>

 <h3>Unfixed bugs</h3>